sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

         set -x NVM_DIR ~/.nvm
         ```

-7. Install the current recommended version of Node JS by running the following
-    from the working directory of a sourcegraph repository clone (See [Cloning our repository](quickstart_2_clone_repository.md) for cloning the repository):
+7. Install the current recommended version of Node JS by running the following in the `sourcegraph/sourcegraph` repository clone (See [Cloning our repository](quickstart_2_clone_repository.md) for cloning the repository):

     ```
     nvm install